 When cleaning, I recommend you use non-abrasive microfiber pads such as the O-Cedar ProMist MAX as a way of preventing scratches that accumulate dirt and grease, making your floors appear dull.

 Vinegar and alcohol can maintain the natural allure and brightness of your laminate floors.
 This DIY remedy for dull floors, however, needs to be repeated a few times a month to maintain your floor clean.

 Pro tip: Avoid overuse of specialized floor cleaners – they can strip the shiny finish on the floor, making it dull in the process.

 Here’s how to use vinegar and alcohol homemade laminate floor shiner:

 - Mix in the ratio of 1:1:1 portion of rubbing alcohol, vinegar, and water solution in a spray bottle.

 - Spay a section at a time as you mop it dry.
 Remember, a lot of water can destroy your laminate, so use wet cleaning methods sparingly and carefully.

 - Pat it dry with a clean microfiber cloth or you may leave it to air dry.

 - Buff the floor with a dry microfiber.

-3. Clean your floor to remove residues
+3. Damp-mop your floor

 Do not steam clean your laminate floor as steam is too hot and will strip away the shiny finish on your laminate floor.